helm/helm/docs/install_faq.md

 **Q: Tiller crashes with a panic**

-When I run a command on Helm, Tiller crahes with an error like this:
+When I run a command on Helm, Tiller crashes with an error like this:

 ```
 Tiller is listening on :44134